 Earnings Outlook For 3D Systems

-Earnings and EPS are useful metrics of profitability.
-Total earnings also known as net income is equal to total revenue minus total expenses.
-Dividing net income by the total number of shares outstanding yields EPS.
+Earnings and especially earnings per share (EPS) are useful measures of a company's profitability.
+Total earnings, which is also referred to as net income, equals total revenue minus total expenses.
+EPS equals to net income divided by the number of shares outstanding.

 Earnings And Revenue